 Today’s blog post comes to us from Adam Hays, co-host of Intrepid Outdoors.
-Adam writes about a Wyoming whitetail hunt that will be featured during this week’s airings of Intrepid Outdoors: Monday at 6:30 PM ET, Friday at 3 PM ET and Saturday at 12 PM ET.
+Adam writes about a Wyoming whitetail hunt that will be featured during airings of Intrepid Outdoors.

 My early bow season started off with a bang, harvesting a Boone and Crockett black bear in Northern Saskatchewan, so I couldn’t wait to see what was waiting for me back in the states for the 2012 whitetail season!
 Like I have for the past couple years, my deer season starts off in the Black Hills of Wyoming, on the Solitude Ranch with the rest of the Intrepid Outdoors team.
 I can’t imagine a better place to kick of the whitetail season than this area, it’s loaded with deer and the scenery is absolutely breathtaking with the silhouette of the Devils Tower monument on the horizon.